 Those who think law enforcement training is exclusively for police officers are in for a surprise: These degrees open doors to a wide breadth of career possibilities.
 According to the U.S. Department of Justice, law enforcement and private sector security are increasingly intertwined, diversifying job options.
 Some law enforcement grads are even making headway in nontraditional fields like education and business.

-While not all law enforcement positions require formal education, earning a degree can help professionals advance through the ranks faster.
+While not all law enforcement positions require formal education, earning an online criminal justice degree can help professionals advance through the ranks faster.
 An associate degree may suffice for local or state-level positions, but federal positions often require a bachelor's degree or perhaps a master's.
 Doctoral programs, however, are few and far between.
 Schools might offer degrees in law enforcement specifically or in one of the following related disciplines:

 - Criminal justice administration